 To specify rec-LRA, we start by defining the function it is ultimately meant to optimize, the \emph{total discrepancy} , which is a ``pseudo-energy function'' that measures the amount of overall system disorder.
 Specifically, this function computes the degree of mismatch between the current activity of a neural architecture's layers and the activity of a set target activities/states. rec-LRA automatically determines the targets but, in principle, the target could come from external sources or be internally generated based on some partially observed external data, representing values that the network's neuronal processing elements should have taken in order to better predict aspects of its environment.

-Under the framework of discrepancy reduction, a neural system is engaged with minimizing the weighted sum of local representational mismatch functions:
+Under the framework of discrepancy reduction, a neural system is to minimize the weighted sum of local representational mismatch functions:

 where $\{\mathbf{y}_1,\cdots,\mathbf{y}_\ell,\cdots,\mathbf{y}_L \}$ are the layer-wise targets and $\mathbf{y}_L$ is the output (i.e. it is $\mathbf{y}$).
 The value $p$ sets the type of distance function or norm used to compute mismatch between a state's prediction and the actual target, i.e., $p=2$ is the L2 (Euclidean) norm and $p=1$ is the L1 (Manhattan) norm (typically $q = p$).
 For this study, we set $p = q = 2$ and choose the Euclidean distance function as our representational mismatch function.
-The local coefficient $\kappa_\ell$ is a scalar coefficient that, while typically set to be one for all layers, i.e., $\kappa_1 = \cdots = \kappa_\ell = \cdots = \kappa_L = 1$, though if set to values less than one, one could simulate different time-scales of parameter evolution within various levels of the model.
-By taking derivatives of this objective function with respect each layer of neurons, one can then derive vectors of special neurons called ``error neurons'', or $\mathbf{e}_\ell$.
-These neurons exclusively measure the difference between a set of post-activity values of one set of neurons $\mathbf{z}_\ell$ with a corresponding set of target activity values $\mathbf{y}_\ell$.
-These error neurons form the backbone of a learning process conducted in two phases using only forward operations: 1) a target generation phase aided by the use of synaptic parameters that transmit mismatch signals across the system, and 2) a local weight update step that does not require knowledge of the point-wise derivatives of the ANN's activation functions.
+The scalar $\kappa_\ell$ is a local coefficient that, while typically set to one for all layers, i.e., $\kappa_1 = \cdots = \kappa_\ell = \cdots = \kappa_L = 1$, if set to values less than one, one could simulate different time-scales of parameter evolution within various levels of the model.